function

 dump

-Outputs a series of multiple element lists describing each break point out the function object's middle-right outlet.
+Outputs a series of multiple element lists describing each break point out the function object's third outlet.
 Each list contains the breakpoints X and Y values, followed by the curve value, if present.
 An optional symbol argument can be used to specify a receive objects as a destination.

 - receive-name